Fact sheet - Scrapie

 Protection of Canadian livestock

 The CFIA, with the support of the small ruminant industry, is working towards eradicating scrapie in Canada.
-The CFIA, under the National Scrapie Eradication Program, conducts active surveillance for scrapie, takes action to control disease on infected farms, and provides support to the Voluntary Scrapie Flock Certification Program (VSFCP).
+The CFIA, under the National Scrapie Eradication Program, conducts active surveillance for scrapie, takes action to control disease on infected farms, and provides support to the Scrapie Flock Certification Program (SFCP).

 Scrapie is a "reportable disease" under the Health of Animals Act.
 This means that all suspected cases must be reported to the CFIA for immediate investigation.